State Employees Credit Union of Maryland: Other programs

-On June 19, 2013, SECU Maryland Foundation-sponsored SECU Arena, a 5,200-seat multi-purpose a sports complex; was inaugurated on the Towson University campus.
+On June 19, 2013, SECU Maryland Foundation-sponsored TU Arena, named SECU Arena at the time, a 5,200-seat multi-purpose sports complex, was inaugurated on the Towson University campus.
 It eventually replaced Towson Center.
 It hosts the men's and women's basketball teams, as well as the respective volleyball and gymnastics teams.
+In October 2023, SECU's naming rights to the arena expired, and the arena was renamed to TU Arena.